galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-#### 3. Build a simple Docker container using the tutorial supplied Dockerfile
+#### 3. Choose your own adventure recommendation - Build a simple Docker container using the tutorial supplied Dockerfile

 - This option may be attractive if you are comfortable with docker and do not have a handy development Galaxy
 - Your work is not persistent so this is only useful for testing.
 Serious development needs persistence through a different method.